 Target Muscle Group

-– Do not lean your torso or knees forward, keep your knees in line with your ankle when creating the 90 degree angle
+Forward lunge – Do not lean your torso or knees forward, keep your knees in line with your ankle when creating the 90 degree angle Side lunge – Make sure your knees stay in line with your ankle and not falling in or out from the midlineReason to be used in Therapy for Specific Sport

 – Multidirectional lunges are dynamic so they build endurance during a low impact exercise.
 Basketball is a very dynamic sport, therefore it is necessary to build strength in multiple directions to be ready for sharp changes in direction.